Donna Ludlow: Storylines

-Donna's godmother, June Watkins (Madaline Blakeney), visits Donna's mother, Kathy Beale (Gillian Taylforth), who gave Donna up for adoption because she was raped at the age of 14 by a man called Marcus Duffy.
+Donna's godmother, June Watkins (Madaline Blakeney), visits Donna's biological mother, Kathy Beale (Gillian Taylforth), who gave Donna up for adoption because she was raped at the age of 14 by a man called Marcus Duffy.
 Donna hopes to meet Kathy and June tells Kathy this and about her life.
-Kathy refuses but will not say why.
+Kathy refuses to meet her but will not say why.
 Undeterred, Donna moves to Walford to be near her mother.

 For the first year she keeps her identity a secret and works as a barmaid at The Queen Victoria pub and takes to anonymously calling the Samaritans, where Kathy volunteers, but Kathy starts to suspect the caller's identity.
-Kathy becomes more concerned when Donna shows interest in her son Ian Beale (Adam Woodyatt), and Ian seems to be attracted to her, unaware that she is his half-sister.
+Kathy becomes more concerned when Donna shows interest in her son, Ian Beale (Adam Woodyatt), and Ian seems to be attracted to her, unaware that she is his half-sister.
 When Kathy tells Donna to stay away from Ian, Donna finally tells her who she is.
 Mortified, Kathy orders Donna to leave, telling her she gave her away and wants nothing to do with her.

 Hurt by such rejection, Donna retaliates by causing as much trouble for Kathy as she can.
 She continues to flirt with Ian, forcing Kathy to tell him who she is, and hints to Kathy's husband, Pete Beale (Peter Dean), that Kathy might be having an affair with James Willmott-Brown (William Boyde).
 Finally Kathy tells Donna that the reason she gave her up was because she was the product of rape.
 Unhinged by this bombshell, Donna goes into a downward spiral.
 She stalks Simon Wicks (Nick Berry) who only uses her for sex, and when he pits her against his new fling, Cindy Williams (Michelle Collins), the subsequent fights mean she loses her job at the pub; by August 1988, she is homeless.
-Michelle Fowler (Susan Tully) and Sharon Watts (Letitia Dean) take pity and allow her to stay with them but after Donna tries to come between them, they throw her out.
+Michelle Fowler (Susan Tully) and Sharon Watts (Letitia Dean) take pity and allow her to stay with them, but after Donna tries to come between them, they throw her out.
 By September, she is living in an abandoned squat on the Square.
 After Donna's manipulations are discovered, the community shuns her.
 Depressed, she starts using heroin and is soon addicted and stealing to fund her habit; by December 1988, she turns to extortion.